Was the name Jehovah originally used in the New Testament?

 What about the Old Testament?

 We have shown that the New Testament did not use the divine name YHWH.
 However, clearly the Old Testament, in Hebrew at least, did use that name.
 On this basis, Jehovah’s Witnesses—and some non-Witnesses as well—argue that English translations should use some form of the name in the Old Testament.
-As mentioned earlier, some do so, whether using the name Yahweh (e.g., the New Jerusalem Bible) or Jehovah (e.g., the American Standard Version of 1901).
-This position is a respectable one to take.17
+As mentioned earlier, some do so, whether using the name Yahweh or Jehovah.
+This position is a respectable one to take.10

 On the other hand, since the New Testament quotes the Old Testament in Greek without using the name YHWH, one could view its handling of the Old Testament as establishing the precedent for translating the Old Testament into different languages with substitutes for the name YHWH such as “Lord.”
 Whatever the practice of the original translators of the Septuagint, this did become the standard practice of Christian copyists of the Greek Old Testament as early as the third century.